simmi30/lnd1/docs/macaroons.md

 ## Using Macaroons with GRPC clients

-When interacting with `lnd` using the GRPC interface, the macaroons are encoded as a hex string over the wire and can be passed to `lnd` by specifying the hex-encoded macaroon as GRPC metadata:
+When interacting with `broln` using the GRPC interface, the macaroons are encoded as a hex string over the wire and can be passed to `broln` by specifying the hex-encoded macaroon as GRPC metadata:

 ```text